 How the Clermont Set got Started

-Beau Brummel first occupied the fashionable address of 44 Berkley Square when gambling in the UK was still illegal away from racecourses.
+Beau Brummel first occupied the fashionable address of 44 Berkley Square when gambling in the bet365 NZ was still illegal away from racecourses.
 This did not stop the infamous dandy and womaniser from hosting illegal gaming nights with friends at his house.
 A flamboyant and charismatic character, Beau classed among his friends the future King George the IV, and often invited him to the illegal gaming nights.
 From there a number of other celebrities including Lord Lucan, Sir James Goldsmith and John Aspinall all helped to put the notorious address on the map as an underground but still well known gambling house.
 These were the originals of the Clermont Set.

 John Aspinall turned the property into a proper private casino in 1962, after the gambling laws in the UK had been relaxed.
 In fact his club, the Clermont Club was the first casino in London.
 At the club one could find a mixture of backgammon, card games, French Roulette and bridge.
 Mr Aspinall had a large amount of capital from operating illegal gambling sessions in the homes of friends, including Beau Brummel and No 44 Berkley square before he took over the property and made it official.
 The Clermont Club became wildly popular, especially among the rich and upper class.
 A number of Arab oil sheiks also frequented it, splashing their oil money around willy-nilly.
 During this time period the Clermont Set gained a reputation for political intrigue as well as being the brains behind many of the biggest business deals of the 1960’s in England.